Native Plant Trust

 partridgeberry

-Partridgeberry is an inconspicuous, slow-growing groundcover striking berries-- tiny red sparks that last long into winter, complementing the tiny evergreen leaves and giving the forest floor some color during winter months.
+Partridgeberry is an inconspicuous, slow-growing groundcover with striking berries-- tiny red sparks that last long into winter, complementing the tiny evergreen leaves and giving the forest floor some color during winter months.

 Height: 1-2 in